bjorn001/Data-Anonimisation-and-ML/README.md

 - [k-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers](https://github.com/fhstp/k-AnonML)

 Notice that the extension used in our paper are modifications concerning:
-- For regression
+- For regression:

   > median_house_value was moved to the target variable

   > Three new regressors were added: linear, lasso and ridge regression

   > New evaluation methods were implemented for regression: R2 score (and even MSE if useful)

   > writing of results was changed to allow for writing the different regression evaluation results

-- For classification
+- For classification:

   > New classifiers were added: AdaBoostClassifier, Naive Bayes and Logistic Regression

 - For both:

   > A non-anonymised score was printed and calculated